js044/nenrikido/content/blog/post/2024/deploy-site.md

 So, Neocities...isn't exactly equipped for heavy editing.
 The code editor is limited in its functionality and the file upload process is so simple that it actually becomes cumbersome.
 Its simplicity is one of its selling points, but trying to update your site can get very tedious, very fast, especially the more it grows.

 After a failed attempt at wrangling the native Neocities GUI and messing up my file structure, I decided I wanted to simply abstract it away.
 I found two primary ways to do so, but neither had a *ton* of documentation, and as someone who was still just getting started with web development, it took a bit of extra care to get everything working.
-I'll just be reiterating the instructions for both deployment methods with a bit of extra context and guidance for anyone who needs it.
+I'll just be reiterating the instructions for both deployment methods with a little extra context and guidance for anyone who needs it.

 I'm using a static site generator (Hugo), but the methods outlined here will work even if you aren't.